jaythad13/Mathematikezettelkasten/Fourier Analysis --- math-139/notes/Dirichlet's theorem on arithmetic progressions.md

 When $q$ is obvious, we write $p \equiv \ell$ to mean $p = \ell \pmod q$.

-Our goal is now to reduce this result to something that we can say about [[Fourier Analysis --- math-139/notes/Dirichlet characters and series|Dirichlet characters and series]].
-Note that, we can define the characteristic function of $\ell$ modulo $q$ which gives a convenient way to express the infinite sum we want to show diverges, and simultaneously gives a way to utilise the tools of [[Fourier Analysis --- math-139/notes/Finite Fourier analysis|finite Fourier analysis]] and thus, Dirichlet characters and series.
+Our goal is now to reduce this result to something that we can say about [[Fourier analysis --- math-139/notes/Dirichlet characters and series|Dirichlet characters and series]].
+Note that, we can define the characteristic function of $\ell$ modulo $q$ which gives a convenient way to express the infinite sum we want to show diverges, and simultaneously gives a way to utilise the tools of [[Fourier analysis --- math-139/notes/Finite Fourier analysis|finite Fourier analysis]] and thus, Dirichlet characters and series.

 ##### _definition:_ the modular characteristic function